-Students should refer to the Graduate Policies and Procedures Manual from the Office of Graduate Education at http://www.du.edu/media/documents/graduates/gradpolmanual.pdf for more information.
+Students should refer to the Doctoral Dissertation requirements, policies, and procedures as specified in the Graduate Bulletin (http://bulletin.du.edu/) for more information.

 Overview of Doctoral Program Process

 Soon after identifying a faculty advisor, and assembling a committee, the student meets with the advisor and committee to discuss and create his or her program.
 Four factors are given consideration: the student's interest, the student's background breadth, the level of competence needed to conduct a dissertation in a certain topical area, and departmental and university requirements.
 The program established will make it clear to the student what he or she must do to earn the Ph.D.
 The two research tool requirements that the student plans to complete must be identified at this time.
 Although the program and dissertation proposal subsequently may be modified in a minor way, both the student and the advisor/committee should assume that it will be adhered to in the main.
 Should the student's area of interest for dissertation research change significantly, the student's program will be subject to departmental review, and a determination will be made whether the department can support the new topic.
 If so, a new program and a new committee must be formed.
 If not, the department may decide that the student's program be terminated.